LChristopherJ/perfect-paints/README.md

 ## User Interface

-The user interface of the website is designed to be intuitive and user-friendly.
+The user interface of the website is designed to beuser-friendly and informative.
 It follows modern design principles and incorporates the following elements:

 ### Headings